You must be an Australian citizen or permanent resident. We don’t act for superannuation funds.

 1. Find a property that you love and would like to buy.
 Make sure you inspect it to be sure, but please don’t sign any contract yet!

 2. Send us an email and attach the vendor statement (section 32) and contract of sale (if the contract is available).
-Please include your mobile phone number in your email and, if it’s an off the plan contract, which lot/apartment number you are interested in, and please let us know if anyone referred you to us.
+Please include your mobile phone number in your email and, if it’s an off the plan contract, which lot/apartment number you are interested in, and please let us know if anyone referred you to us (so we can thank them!).

 5. If you don’t buy the property, there is no charge for our work reviewing the contract#.
 And we’d be happy to review another contract for another property too, no problem.
-We don’t have a formal cap on how many contracts we’ll look at, but in fairness to other clients, we can only look at one contract/vendor statement for a client at a time.
+We don’t have an official limit on how many contracts we’ll look at, but in fairness to other clients, we can only look at one contract/vendor statement for a client at a time.

 How much does it cost?

-We will confirm which out-of-pocket costs rate applies to your property.
-We don’t charge for faxes, phone calls and other greedy things.
+Don’t worry: we will confirm which out-of-pocket costs rate applies to your property before we commence any work.
+And we don’t charge for faxes, phone calls and other greedy things.

 ~Note: the above excludes the $59.00 per person Verification of Identity fee payable to ZipID, as part of the compulsory identity check process that all people transacting with the Land Titles Office must undertake.
 And there is also an option to get your identity verified for free – we’ll explain everything!

-# Note: if you sign a contract we have reviewed, but later terminate the contract (e.g. because you can’t obtain finance, or because it failed a building and pest inspection), then half of our professional fee + GST will be payable (no out-of-pocket costs applicable).
+# Note: if you sign a contract we have reviewed, but later terminate the contract (e.g. because you can’t obtain finance, or because it failed a building and pest inspection), then half of our professional fee + GST may be payable (no out-of-pocket costs applicable).

-- Caveats, default notices and licence agreements each attract additional fees.
+- Default notices and licence agreements each attract additional fees.

 - If you are buying multiple lots at once, please contact us to obtain a personalised quote.